system76/docs/_articles/install-in-vm.md

 #### "The screen resolution is too small!"

-If you notice that the installer for Pop!_OS is too large to fit into the default screen resolution by VirtualBox, try this:
+If you notice that the installer for Pop!_OS is too large to fit into the default screen resolution in VirtualBox, try this:

 Move the installation window slightly (but not completely) out of the way, right-click on the desktop and select "Display Settings".
 From here you will be able to change the virtual machine's screen resolution.
 Increase the virtual machine resolution slightly, then click Apply in the top right-hand corner.